mhnazary/Bookstore/README.md

 <!-- FEATURES -->
 ### ⭐️ Key Features <a name="key-features"></a>

-- You can see the book title and it's author.
+- You can see the book title and it's authors.
 - You can add and remove new book.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>